 Kelemvor had no doubt that Cyric and his Zhentilar were somewhere down there, following at their best pace.
 What would have surprised the warrior, had he been able to see them, were the forty halflings near the entrance of the canyon.
-Sixty miles outside of Darkhold, one of their scouts had stumbled across Cyric's trail, and the men from Hlack Oaks had turned north in pursuit.
-They had just barren environment made the fighter feel disheartened and isolated.
-"Come on, Adon," Kelemvor called, hoping that offering encouragement would make him feel better, too.
-"We're bound to reach the top sooner or later."
+Sixty miles outside of Darkhold, one of their scouts had stumbled across Cyric's trail, and the men from Black Oaks had turned north in pursuit.
+They had just found Sneakabout's body, and, puzzled as they were by what had befallen him, were now certain they were on the right trail.

 Oblivious to the halflings, Kelemvor turned his gaze to the terrain upon which he stood.
 Nearby, tiny white flowers grew out of lumps of fine grass resembling bread mold.
 Here and there, pale green lichens clung to the largest of the rust-red rocks.
-No other plants could endure the rigorous climate, and the
+No other plants could endure the rigorous climate, and the barren environment made the fighter feel disheartened and isolated.